 The curriculum of your MBA program

-Different schools have different concentrations on their MBA program.
+Different schools have different concentrations in their MBA program.
 Some focus on Strategy and Management, while others emphasize Marketing, Finance, Operation, or other areas.
 Make sure you know the concentration of your program and think about what you want to learn from the courses they provide.
 Make a list of specific courses and professors that especially interest you.
 By doing this, you can show interviewers your readiness for the MBA program and how you will utilize the curriculum to achieve your specific goals.

 The school’s alumni list

 It’s important to know about notable MBA alumni from your school and prepare answers to some questions: Where do they work?
 What are their accomplishments and management styles?
 How did these figures inspire and motivate you to apply to this school?
 During the interview, you might be asked questions such as “Why this MBA program instead of MBA programs of other schools?”
-Preparing information about accomplished alumni is a good way to present your motivations and ambitions for the MBA program and interest in the MBA alumni network.
+Preparing information about accomplished alumni is a good way to present your motivations and ambitions for the MBA program and your interest in the MBA alumni network.

 The school’s event calendar